-For two leading commentators who have come under fire for supporting Mbs – Igantius of the Post and Friedman of the New York Times – surely those ludicrous Op-ed’s praising the Saudi prince must now come to an end?
+For two leading commentators who have come under fire for supporting Mbs – Ignatius of the Post and Friedman of the New York Times – surely those ludicrous Op-ed’s praising the Saudi prince must now come to an end?
 They have, after all, contributed towards the crown prince believing that he can easily create a grand allusion in the US through media manipulation.

-After the disappearance of Khashoggi on October 2, even the crown prince’s most loyal supporters around the world though, can no longer keep the farce alive of pretending that Saudi Arabia is heading towards modernization of any sort, when in reality it’s heading for the dark ages.
+After the disappearance of Khashoggi on October 2, even the crown prince’s most loyal supporters around the world though can no longer keep the farce alive of pretending that Saudi Arabia is heading towards modernization of any sort when in reality it’s heading for the dark ages.

 Khashoggi entered Saudi Arabia’s consulate in Istanbul in the belief that workers there were about to hand him a divorce certificate which he needed to wed his Turkish fiancé.
 Where is that certificate now?
-I don’t see any great journalism from the Post in trying to obtain it, in their frenzied scramble to unlock the pay wall to Khashoggi’s articles as they race for clickbait.
+I don’t see any great journalism from the Post in trying to obtain it, in their frenzied scramble to unlock the paywall to Khashoggi’s articles as they race for clickbait.
 Where are the Op-ed’s from the Post condemning Trump for dragging his feet on the matter, and perhaps more importantly not warning Khashoggi of a Saudi plan to kill him?

-What we didn’t know at the time, was that just a few days earlier an offer had been relayed to him via a close confident of MbS for him to return to the kingdom and work for the crown prince as an advisor.
+What we didn’t know at the time, was that just a few days earlier an offer had been relayed to him via a close confidant of MbS for him to return to the kingdom and work for the crown prince as an advisor.

-The offer was rejected by the 59 year old journalist who had fled the country in 2017 through fear of arrest.
+The offer was rejected by the 59-year-old journalist who had fled the country in 2017 through fear of arrest.
 He clearly didn’t think the offer was a trick as he was confident that consulate staff would treat him well when he returned there to pick up the certificate.
 He was also, evidently, not warned by anyone in the Trump administration that the Saudis had hatched a plan to kidnap him.

 Since leaving his country he became a columnist for the Washington Post, with his articles, published in Arabic, threatening to stir debate even within the House of Saud, which might consider him too dangerous and oust him, for a series of foolish decisions which have all backfired – and which have all played a part in a recent failed IPO, plus record low foreign investment.
-The list of MbS self induced schemes blowing up in his face is too long: the Yemen war, the kidnapping of Hariri, jailing women’s rights activists and threatening their execution, arrest and detention in Ritz hotel of ‘enemies’ who were forced to pay cash for their release, Canada fiasco, failed IPO of state oil firm.
+The list of MbS self-induced schemes blowing up in his face is too long: the Yemen war, the kidnapping of Hariri, jailing women’s rights activists and threatening their execution, arrest, and detention in Ritz hotel of ‘enemies’ who were forced to pay cash for their release, Canada fiasco, failed IPO of state oil firm.
 It just goes on and on.

 The humiliation of these articles which touched on some of these subjects was too much for MbS which has led many to assume that two teams of 15 Saudi officials who arrived at the embassy earlier had, in fact, murdered him inside the consulate.
 On 9th October, there are reports now that consular CCTV footage is not available as cameras, we’re told, were not switched on.
 The day after more accounts from Turkey are now making it look as though he was indeed murdered, given the identity of the 15 officers (one of whom was a forensic expert, another an autopsy expert – presumed to oversee the dismembering of the body).